Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 To reproduce the observed $\log N_{\rm OVI}$, however, the allowed range of $n_{\rm OVI}$ remains degenerate with the path length $l$, which is set by the turbulent velocity field.
 Consequently, the observed \ion{O}{6} absorption properties alone do not uniquely constrain variations in the intrinsic turbulent velocity-size relation.
 We will return to the implications of this limitation in Section \ref{sec:dis} below.
 Nevertheless, this exercise shows that adopting a representative $\log n_{\rm OVI}/\cmjjj \approx -8.3$, individual \ion{O}{6} components with $\log N_{\rm OVI}/{\cmjj} \approx 14$ probe the kinematics on scales of $\sim 10$ kpc and longer path lengths for lower density gas or larger $N_{\rm OVI}$.

 Next, we compare the observed $N$-$b$ relation with the \ion{O}{6} gaseous halo model of \citet{Stern2018}, which attributes the observed \ion{O}{6} absorption to either a high-pressure, collisionally ionized warm-hot phase ($\log T/{\rm K}\approx 5.5$) or a photoionized phase located beyond the accretion shock ($\log T/{\rm K}\approx 4.5$).
 In these scenarios, the non-thermal broadening ($b_{\rm NT}$) arises from velocity shear within the absorbers driven by gravitational motions.
-As shown in Figure \ref{fig:o6_Nb}C, such bulk flow models naturally produce a linear correlation between the column density and the velocity width $b_{\rm NT}$, which shows weak dependence on the projected distance (\citealt{Stern2018}).
+As shown in Figure \ref{fig:o6_Nb}C, such bulk flow models naturally produce a linear correlation between the column density and the velocity width $b_{\rm NT}$ for high column density components, while the thermal broadening dominates low column density components (\citealt{Stern2018}).